 Student Chris Marhevka already had an extensive resume when he decided to make a big career change and attend culinary school.
 Chris had a Master’s Degree and worked as a social worker and mental health therapist, but he wanted to try something different.
 Culinary school and his externship paved the way.*

-With the help of the Career Services department and Lead Chef Instructor, Chef Susan Yurish, Chris found an externship at La Marmotte in Telluride.*
+With the help of the Career Services department and General Education Department Chair, Chef Susan Yurish, Chris found an externship at La Marmotte in Telluride.*

 “That wouldn’t have even been a possibility for me if it had not been for the Chef Instructors and the support staff at Escoffier,”* he said.